Who do I contact for assistance?

 When changing the password make sure you follow the guidelines listed.

-The guidelines include:
+The requirements include:

 Although it is not absolutely necessary to bring a computer onto campus, many students do.
 If you prefer to minimize your expenses or will make arrangements purchase a computer after you arrive and verify needs with your academic department, then there are a number of computer labs on campus as well as some "public" stations that can be used by all students.